Coupling Deep Learning with Full Waveform Inversion: Coupling learning with FWI

 where $\cM\subseteq L^2(\Omega)$ is the class of velocity field that we are interested in and $\bbM$ the space of the feature vectors.
 Motivated by the analysis of weighted optimization in~\cite{EnReYa-IP20,EnReYa-ICLR22}, we train a network, which we still denote as $\bff_\theta^{-1}:\ \bg\mapsto \fm$, using the synthetic dataset~\eqref{EQ:Data Training}, through the optimization problem

-where the weight vector $\bmu$ is selected to weight the loss heavily on the features we are interested in while damping the features that are hard to learn stably.
-The $\varoast$ is used to denote the componentwise product between the vectors involved.
+where the weight matrix $\bmu$ is selected to weight the loss heavily on the features we are interested in while damping the features that are hard to learn stably.
 The selection of the feature vectors as well as the weighting vector $\bmu$ will be discussed in Section~\ref{SEC:Num} in more detail.
 For the purpose of illustrating the main idea, let us point out that one example is to think of~\eqref{EQ:Learning Opt} as the equivalence of in the Fourier domain, i.e. when the features we use are Fourier modes, with $\bmu$ the Fourier transform of the kernel $\mu(\bx)$.
 If we take $\mu$ to be a smoothing kernel, such as a Gaussian kernel, $\bmu$ will decay fast with the increase of the frequency.
 In such a case, the learning problem~\eqref{EQ:Learning Opt} focuses on the lower Fourier modes of the velocity field $m$.

 Weighted optimization schemes of the form~\eqref{EQ:Learning Opt} with weight $\bmu$ to emphasize dominant features in the learning problems have been extensively studied in the learning and inverse problems community; see~\cite{EnReYa-ICLR22} and references therein.
-When the feature we selected are Fourier basis, it has been shown that correct selecting of the weight $\bmu$ in the training scheme can lead to more robust learning results for a class of models $\bff_{\theta}^{-1}$ following certain distributions, sometimes at the expense of learning accuracy, with better generalization capabilities~\cite{EnReYa-ICLR22}.
+When the features we selected are Fourier basis, it has been shown that correct selecting of the weight $\bmu$ in the training scheme can lead to more robust learning results for a class of models $\bff_{\theta}^{-1}$ following certain distributions, sometimes at the expense of learning accuracy, with better generalization capabilities~\cite{EnReYa-ICLR22}.
 This is the main motivation for us to adopt this strategy for our purpose in this research.